The Incredibles: Theatrical

 The Incredibles was released theatrically in the United States on November 5, 2004.
 In theaters, The Incredibles was accompanied by a short film, Boundin' (2003).
-The theatrical release also included sneak peeks for Cars and Star Wars: Episode III – Revenge of the Sith.
+The theatrical release also included sneak peeks for Cars (2006) and Star Wars: Episode III – Revenge of the Sith (2005).
 While Pixar celebrated another triumph with The Incredibles, Steve Jobs was embroiled in a public feud with the head of its distribution partner, The Walt Disney Company.
 This would eventually lead to the ousting of Michael Eisner and Disney's acquisition of Pixar the following year.
 In March 2014, Disney CEO and chairman Bob Iger announced that the film would be reformatted and re-released in 3D.
 The Incredibles was re-released and digitally re-mastered for IMAX theaters (alongside its sequel, Incredibles 2) using their DMR Technology in a double feature on June 14, 2018.

-As part of Disney's 100th anniversary The Incredibles was re-released between September 1 to 14, 2023 in the United States and October 5 to 11 in Latin America.
+As part of Disney's 100th anniversary, The Incredibles was re-released between September 1 to 14, 2023 in the United States and October 5 to 11 in Latin America.

 Home media

 The film was first released on both VHS and a two-disc collector's edition DVD set on March 15, 2005.
 The DVD set was THX certified, consisted of widescreen and a pan and scan fullscreen versions and included two newly commissioned Pixar short films, Jack-Jack Attack and Mr. Incredible and Pals, which were made specifically for this home-video release, and Boundin, a Pixar short film that premiered alongside the feature film in its original theatrical release.
 The VHS release only featured the short, Boundin'.
 It was the highest-selling DVD of 2005, with 17.38 million copies sold.
-The film was also released on UMD for the Sony PSP.
-Disney released the film on Blu-ray in North America on April 12, 2011, and on 4K UHD Blu-ray on June 5, 2018; this marks Disney's first 4K Blu-ray reissue on the format.
+The film was also released on UMD for the PlayStation Portable.
+Disney released the film on Blu-ray in North America on April 12, 2011, and on 4K UHD Blu-ray on June 5, 2018; which marked Disney's first 4K Blu-ray reissue on the format.